awslabs/clickstream-analytics-on-aws/docs/en/sdk-manual/swift.md

 ### 2.Parameter configuration

-Downlod your `amplifyconfiguration.json` file from your Clickstream solution control plane, and paste it to your project root folder:
+Download your `amplifyconfiguration.json` file from your Clickstream solution control plane, and paste it to your project root folder:

 ![](../images/sdk-manual/swift_add_amplify_config_json_file.png)